A Difference a Literature Review Makes

 Fig. 2: Estimated monthly percentage of in-person vs. telephone-based telehealth visits at a Ryan White-funded clinic in Atlanta, GA over the course of 2020 (approximated from visit count data presented in [14]).

-So, what these data begin to point to are some clear bright spots for telehealth, but also potential pockets of weakness that could very well drive some patients away from the technology or, worse, cause them to become disengaged when using it.
-Some of the latter issues appear from the data to be primarily technological, owing to a combination of access issues (e.g., to good-quality internet services and devices) and the deployment of digital apps and tools that are glitchy or complicated for patients to use.
+So, what these studies begin to point to are some clear bright spots for telehealth, but also potential pockets of weakness that could very well drive some patients away from the technology or, worse, cause them to become disengaged when using it.
+Some of the latter issues surfaced in the self-report data appear to be primarily technological, owing to a combination of access issues (e.g., to good-quality internet services and devices) and the deployment of digital apps and tools that are glitchy or complicated for patients to use.
 Some of them also appear to be logistical or related to data security concerns.
 But some of them appear to be more psychological, owing to the impact that technology-mediated interactions, such as those executed through phone or video, might have on the patient’s experience of their encounters with HCPs.

 How much weight should we give to the various issues patients raise about telehealth, and how can we disentangle them so as to put us on the pathway to solutions to them?
-It’s when we get to this question that we can start to see the value that a robust exploration of the literature can deliver for us.
+It's here, in the attempt to understand the significance of the self-report data and to rank the deeper challenges they point to, that we can start to see the value that a robust exploration of the literature can generate for us.

 Start with what the literature begins to tell us about the profile of people living with HIV: